GridTools/gt4py/README.rst

 ===========================

-Python library for generating high-performance implementations of stencil kernels from a domain-specific language (DSL).
+Python library for generating high-performance implementations of stencil kernels for weather and climate modeling from a domain-specific language (DSL).

 |tox| |format|